Holly Thompson Rehder: Political career

 Amid the COVID-19 pandemic in Missouri, Rehder was one of five Republican state senators who called on Governor Parson to call a special session to pass legislation to ban employer mandates for employees to be vaccinated against COVID-19, including mandates by both public entities and private businesses.

+Rehder co-sponsored a bill adapted from Cicero Institute model legislation that criminalized sleeping on public land.
+It was struck down by the Supreme Court of Missouri.